jon-jacky/Piety/DIRECTORIES.md

     the future.

 Each directory contains a *README* file with more information.
-Another page explains the [rationale](modules.md) for this organization.
+Another page explains the [rationale](doc/modules.md) for this organization.

-Revised June 2016
+Revised Jan 2018